PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   def

 Scope Resolution Operator
   `::` -  links an entity to its container; like a folder reference.
+The container defines the scope of the entity.

 Shadowing
   For variables with the same name, the inner most scope is dominant, i.e. a local variable is used in preference to a global variable with the same name